Most popular topics

 All Whitehorse residents, businesses and organizations have a role to play—“be a good sort” and sort your waste!

 Electronic waste (also known as e-waste), hazardous waste, large metal items, cardboard, organic waste, bulky items, tires and construction & demolition waste do not belong with regular waste and are not welcome in the landfill.
 These items, which are designated as controlled or banned under the Waste Management Bylaw, must be sorted and handled separately.
-They are subject to an unsorted tipping fee ($250/tonne) if not separated from regular waste.
+They are subject to an unsorted tipping fee ($300/tonne) if not separated from regular waste.
+See the sorting tool for more information.

 Let's redefine garbage, together